THE CRYSTAL

 φ is not designed; φ is measured.
 The type ratios should emerge from counting irreducible entities vs. irreducible processes vs. irreducible relations.
 The current φ = 10:4:3:2:1:1 is linguistically plausible and awaits corpus validation.

 D is not arbitrary; D is the curation partition.
 Domains are batching constraints for human curation and bridge topology, not ontological claims about the structure of knowledge.
-Seventeen domains ensure coverage and tractable cross-domain linking.
+Twenty-one domains — organized as 7 triads — ensure coverage and tractable cross-domain linking.

 3. Three-Layer Specification